The Celebration of Personal Spiritual Practice with the Community

 To Be a Supporter

-We decide to not to have a special sponsor this time, having as a community event that allows the entire community to be part of the event.
+We decide to not to have a one special sponsor this time, We will ask $200 sponsorships as a community event that allows many in the community to be part of the event.
 Invite your family and spiritual friend to participate.

 Make your offering here